bdytx5/choline/README.md

 The plan may change, but currently this project is focused of building a simple wrapper around Torch, and building a backend that can utilize this wrapper to automate training on vast.ai, as well as make improvements on top of the exisitng Torch library.

+The way i see it, serverless is too restrictive, yet pure "serverful" is overkill.
+The goal is to make a hybrid

 For right now, ChatGPT is my Head Business Strategist and Head Junior Programmer.
 GPT-5 will be interviewing for CTO ;)

 https://chat.openai.com/share/5250bfa3-3783-49ed-9b77-a71592cd3f73